IlyaTsyganov/DOOM-Eternal-Input-Overlay-Customizer/README.md

 To select desired key/button - just press it.
 If you don't choose any key/button, then the whole keyboard/mouse will be painted.
 **Warning:** key selection works with English keyboard layout turned on only.
-You can select the them in listbox(multiple choise is avaliable)
+You can select the parts of keys in listbox(multiple choise is avaliable)

 ![image](https://github.com/IlyaTsyganov/DOOM-Eternal-Input-Overlay-Customizer/assets/56352896/e245348b-986a-43d1-aa90-9e7fab40b361)